IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-writing-apps.md

 - **Swift**
 - **PHP**

+as well as a few other languages.
 If your language is not supported, you can always create your own language runtime using a Docker skeleton or build from compatible runtimes for other languages from the Apache OpenWhisk project:

 - [Apache OpenWhisk -> Downloads -> Action Runtimes](https://openwhisk.apache.org/downloads.html#component-releases)